 We publish our main complaints process on our website at complaints procedure information guide.

-In addition to this and following the introduction of the Competition in Connections Code of Practice, we have developed and published further ICP specific complaints escalation procedures for some specific elements of our Competition in Connections process where necessary, example of which is as follows;
+In addition to this and following the introduction of the Competition in Connections Code of Practice, we have developed and published further ICP specific complaints escalation procedures for some specific elements of our Competition in Connections process where necessary.